mohamadhase/Introduction-To-AI-Project/README.md

-# 1- inD Dataset Volatility Measures Calculation
+# Part 1: inD Dataset Volatility Measures Calculation
 All the mentioned code and data in the "README.md" file can be found in the "Development" branch.
 Each team member's contribution to the code can also be found in the commits merged to the "Development" branch.
 The main will be used/merged to when reaching the final submission of this project.
 ## 1- Reading Data & Combining Files
 - The "Data" class handles the combination of data and converting it to a dataframe (for the purpose of calculating the Volatilaty Measures).
 Using the join functionality we take all the files named "_tracks.csv" and place them onto a list using the glob method.
 Then we read each element in that list as a csv and convert it to a dataframe using the dataframe concat and map methods (The "tracksMeta" fiiles follow the same concept).